Black history mural in Sandwich Towne vandalized | CBC News

 A mural in Sandwich Towne commemorating Canada's second Black detective has been vandalized by graffiti, one month after a plaque honouring a slavery abolitionist went missing in the area.

-Windsor police said they're investigating blue spray paint left on a mural dedicated to Howard Walkins first noticed by people in the neighbourhood on Thursday.
+Windsor police said they're investigating blue spray paint left on a mural dedicated to Howard Watkins first noticed by people in the neighbourhood on Thursday.

 Community advocate Teajai Travis came across images of the vandalism on social media, and said it left him feeling disappointed.